honeydipper/honeydipper/docs/INSTALL.md

 <!-- tocstop -->

-## Prerequistes
+## Prerequisites

  * A running redis server

 ## Step 1: Prepare your bootstrap repo
 As described in the [architecture/design document](../README.md), Honeydipper loads configurations directly from one or many git repos.
 You can put the repo locally on the machine or pod where Honeydipper is running, or you can put the repos in github, bitbucket or gitlab etc, or even mix them together.
 Make sure you configuration repo is private, and protected from unauthorized changes.
 Although, you can store all the sensitive information in encrypted form in the repo, you don't want this to become a target.

 Inside your repo, you will need a `init.yaml` file.
 It is the main entry point that Honeydipper daemon seeks in each repo.
-See [configuration guide](./configuration.md) for detailed explanation.
+See the [Configuration Guide](./configuration.md) for detailed explanation.
 Below is an example of minimum required data to get the daemon bootstrapped.

 ```yaml
 # init.yaml